 The most damaging winter weather is freezing rain and high winds, which can take down trees and power lines.
-The following information is provided by DP&L to help you prepare for a power outage as a result of a winter storm.
+The following information is provided to help you prepare for a power outage as a result of a winter storm.

 - Always assume fallen or sagging electrical wires are live and stay away from them.
 Report fallen lines online, or call 877-4OUTAGE.

 - All supplemental sources of heat and portable generators must have proper ventilation.
 Never place a generator in your garage or near a window where fumes could enter the home.

 - Gas and wood-burning fireplaces both emit carbon monoxide.
 Make sure you have a functioning carbon monoxide detector in your home to detect the odorless gas.
 Use caution when burning anything in your home.

 - Turn off all heat producing appliances, like the stove, if you experience an outage, in case you are not home when power is restored.

 - For the safety of our crews and your own safety, please stay away from utility crews and do not approach their work area or their vehicles.

 Here are some additional tips that you can use to plan ahead:

 When the lights go out, AES Ohio has two objectives: get the power back on as soon as possible and keep everyone safe.

 Before an outage